ICS3U-Templates/ICS3U-Intro-03/README.md

 **NOTE on Initial Load:**
 - wait for the IDE to load completly
-- click the "sync" button at the bottom left to pull down the changes I have made to the README.md file
+- click the "🔁" (Sync) button at the bottom left to pull down the changes I have made to the README.md file
 - if you are coding in C/C++
   - remember to check the "extensions" and ensure all C/C++ extension have loaded before using
     - if they have not, click the "reload required" button until they do